****This property is no longer available and is due to be removed.****

 - Castles - Glamis 5 mins and others nearby

 - Shopping at House of Bruar, 50 mins

 - Theatres: Pitlochry Festival Theatre - 50 mins,

 Dundee 20 mins

-Croquet in the garden, tennis by arrangement - 10 mins, indoor games - huge variety, reading - a wall of books!
-Farmers' market on the 2nd Saturday in the month, 10 minutes.
-Home cooking and therapeutic massage on request.
+Croquet in the garden, indoor games - huge variety, reading - a wall of books!
+Farmers' Market on the 2nd Saturday in the month, 10 minutes.

 The entrance door is a stable door into a small hallway off which is the loo/cloakroom and ahead the modern fitted kitchen with a breakfast table.
 The open archway on the left leads into a very spacious high-roof, beamed sitting room and dining area with 3 windows with enchanting views and 3 dormer windows and a wood-burning stove.
-There is a 32 inch widescreen television, DVD, surround sound and a radiogram with a large selection of records.
+There is a television, and a record player with a large selection of records.
 The beams are decorated with skis, a saddle, tennis racquets, fishing rods and a croquet mallet.

 A staircase leads to a mezzanine study/gallery bedroom area (with a single bed) in the eaves which overlooks the sitting room.
 Beyond the sitting room, separated by a dividing curtain, is a twin-bedded room with a wall of books and an original (unused) fireplace.
-A few steps under a second archway lead to the bathroom with an extra-wide bath and shower and the master double bedroom with fitted wardrobes, a walnut hanging wardrobe, and French doors which open onto the charming landscaped garden through which runs a burn/stream.
+A few steps under a second archway lead to the bathroom with an extra wide bath with shower over bath and the master double bedroom with fitted wardrobes, and French doors which open onto the charming landscaped garden through which runs a burn/stream.

 All rooms have night storage heaters.